ItsOnkar-dev/ITSONKAR-DEV/README.md

    <br>
    🎮 Feel free to **explore, fork,** and **star** my repositories.
    <br>
-   🤝 I’m actively seeking **Internships and Jobs**, preferably in a Software Development Role.
+   🤝 I’m actively seeking **Jobs**, preferably in a Software Development Role.
    <br>
    😀 **Follow me,** and let's explore the impactful possibilities we can create in the ever-evolving realm of **software development.**
    <br>